Monday, December 1, 2008

 How could this be a non-story, I wondered?
 I mean, that paper wasn't above re-writing a press release for a story.
 If local people doing an MS run or a fundraiser or erecting a statue in a city park was news, how could local people going all the way to Seattle to protest not be a story?

 I had heard the buzz about it.
 I knew it was going to be big, and I knew this editor was wrong.
 But what can an intern reporter do about it?
 Not much.

-Two days later the story had absolutely blown up.
+Three days later the story had absolutely blown up.
 The Battle in Seattle.
-Hundreds of thousands of protesters from around the world had actually shut down the meetings!
+Tens of thousands of protesters from around the world had actually shut down the meetings!
 Unheard of!

 And my editor came up to my desk and said...oh yeah.
 I guess you were right.
 Do you want to do a story on it now?